FATMAP difficulty grade

-You'll find increasingly better views the further you get, with numerous chance to stop and catch your breath with a view.
+You'll find increasingly better views the further you get, with numerous chances to stop and catch your breath with a view.
 Next, the route takes you over Armstrong Mountain before traversing to one of the true gems on this route—Gothics.

 Soak in the landscape and snag some photos before continuing onto even rougher trail.

-Steep, exposed slope defines the opposing side of the mountain and ropes are placed in intervals to assist with the most challenging portions.
+Steep, exposed slope defines the opposing side of the mountain, and ropes are placed in intervals to assist with the most challenging portions.

 Mind your footing and take it slowly as you make your way into another notch.